drifting-tempest/FlutterWho/README.md

 # FlutterWho
-FlutterWho is a web-based butterfly classification model tool powered by machine learning (MobileNetV2 Model).
+FlutterWho is a web-based butterfly classification tool powered by machine learning ( via MobileNetV2 model ).
 Upload an image via file or drag-and-drop to identify butterflies across 8 major categories with confidence scores, top predictions, and fascinating habitat facts.

 ## Features